Semidiscrete optimal transport with unknown costs: Numerical illustrations

 \subsection{Synthetic linear costs}

 We consider a set of $1000$ synthetic test problems.
-In all of these problems, the data $X$ are generated uniformly on the unit sphere in $d=10$ dimensions, and the residual error follows a Gaussian distribution.
-Each problem uses different vectors $\beta_k$, also generated uniformly on the unit sphere, and a different $p$ generated uniformly on the $d$-dimensional simplex.
+In all of these problems, the data $X$ are generated uniformly on the unit sphere in $d=10$ dimensions; since $X$ does not have a density in $\mathbb{R}^d$, Assumption \ref{a1new} does not hold.
+Each problem uses $K = 5$ different vectors $\beta_k$, also generated uniformly on the unit sphere, and a different $p$ generated uniformly on the $d$-dimensional simplex.